 - Camera (rear): Quad Camera (64MP primary lens)

 - Camera (front): 16MP

 Design is impressive; how about the display?

-One of the things Infinix has understood for winning the hearts of its fans is to pay attention to the outlook of the device.
-Infinix Zero 8 gave us a loud and clear message.
+One of the things Infinix has understood for winning the hearts of its fans is to pay attention to the appearance of the device.
+Infinix Zero 8 was the testament of the newly adopted strategy.

-And with Note 10 Pro in hands, I see a similar thought process that drove Infinix to develop another impressive design language.
+And with Note 10 Pro in hand, I see the continuation of the thought process that drove Infinix to build another impressive design.

-The prominent back panel on Infinix Note 10 Pro cuts into two halves, a plain-looking glossy area on the top that also holds a protruded quad-camera set up and the textured bottom filled with symmetrical lines.
+The outstanding back panel on Infinix Note 10 Pro cuts into two halves; one is a plain-looking glossy area on the top holding a protruded quad-camera set up.
+The other is a textured bottom filled with symmetrical lines.
 This part only carries Infinix branding.

 These straight lines in the lower half add to the beauty of the phone that looks nothing less than a device from a big brand.

 Even the phone is enormous, it is comfortable to hold for an extended period, and it’s even easier to reach the multifunctional fingerprint sensor on the right side that also doubles as a power key.
 The volume rocker juts out nicely and smoothly manageable.